The importance of breastfeeding for babies

 - breastfed babies are less likely to become obese in later childhood

 Ill or pre-term infants especially benefit from the antibodies, hormones, enzymes and growth factors contained in breast milk.
-The human milk bank can provide donor breast milk for babies in neonatal units.

-Breastfeeding is important for mothers because:
+Breastfeeding is important for mothers as well because:

 - it can help to build a strong bond between you and your baby